meteor/tutorials/steps/react/step01.md

 {{#template name="react-step01"}}
 # Creating your first app

-In this tutorial, we are going to create a simple app to manage a 'to do' list and collaborate with others on those tasks.
+In this tutorial, we are going to create a simple app to manage a todo list and collaborate with others on those tasks.

 To create the app, open your terminal and type: